Join us on May 13: State of Supply Chain 2026: findings, trade-offs, and live Q&A | Register now

 1. Pallets or roll cages delivered to the stores carry a random mix of products representing many different product categories located in other parts of the store.
 This means store workers must spend a lot of time moving pallets around the store when stocking shelves.

-2. The delivery volume to the stores reflects the stores’ daily variation in sales.
+1. The delivery volume to the stores reflects the stores’ daily variation in sales.
 Often, there are delivery peaks towards the end of the week in anticipation of weekend demand.
-This leads to fluctuating capacity needs in both distribution and stores, which, in turn, increases costs.
+This leads to fluctuating capacity needs in both distribution and stores, which increases costs.

 Chart showing how main replenishment days increases store efficiency.

-Figure 1: When pallets contain a variety of products, store personnel spend a lot of time moving from aisle to aisle while shelving products.
-Using main replenishment days based on a store’s floor plan significantly increases in-store replenishment efficiency.
+Fig. 1.
+Pallets contain various products, so store personnel spend a lot of time moving aisle-to-aisle to stock the shelves.
+Using main replenishment days based on a store’s floor plan significantly increases in-store replenishment efficiency

-Strategic shelving optimization, by aligning product replenishment within specific store areas to designated weekdays, not only streamlines operations but also revolutionizes the efficiency of store personnel.
-This approach ensures that restocking is more straightforward and time-efficient, as products are organized and replenished by area.
-The system’s ability to adapt to unexpected demand spikes by placing additional orders further secures on-shelf availability, minimizing stock-outs and maximizing customer satisfaction.
-In practice, this means that not all products are ordered every day — for example, detergents.
-Instead, fast-moving detergents would be replenished on Mondays and Thursdays, while slow-moving detergents would be replenished only on Mondays.
+In practice, this means that not all products are ordered every day.
+For example, fast-moving detergents would be replenished on Mondays and Thursdays, while slow-moving detergents would be replenished only on Mondays.
 The other available replenishment days would be used only when stock-outs are risky.

 READ MORE: Unlock profitability with replenishment optimization